mariephlpp/News-classification/README.md

  with:
  - X_t is the current input
  - x is the scaling of information
- - Where there is a +, it is wjere the information is added
+ - Where there is a +, it is where the information is added
  - The sigma is the sigmoid layer (it is an activation function).
-Here it is chosen because as it outputs 0 or 1, it can forget or remember the information.
+Here it is chosen because as it outputs 0 or 1, it can forget or remember information.
- - tanh is another layer that is also another activation function.Here it is chosen to overcome the increasing gradient problem (the second derivative of tanh doesn't converge to fast to 0).
+ - tanh is another layer that is also another activation function.
+Here it is chosen to overcome the increasing gradient problem (the second derivative of tanh doesn't converge to fast to 0).
  - h(t-1) is the output of the last LSTM unit, here consider as a new input
- - c(t) is the new updated memore
+ - c(t) is the new updated memory
  - h(t) is the current output

- The particularity of the LSTM is its facultary to forget the unnecessary information with the sigmoid layer.
+ The particularity of the LSTM is its faculty to forget the unnecessary information with the sigmoid layer.

 * Steps

 The steps are as follows:
 - First, the sigmoid layer allows to forget unnecessary information from the previous unit, taking the input X(t) and h(t-1) and deciding which parts from the old output should be removed conditionnally to the new input.
 - Then, it looks at the new imput and decide to store the information or not.
-Here, the sigmoid layer layer is the one that decide which part and how much of the new information the algorithm memorize.
+Here, the sigmoid layer layer is the one that decide which part and how much of new information the algorithm memorize.
 Tht tanh layer creates a vector of all the possible values.
 Then, both outputs from the two layers are multipled.
 - Finally, it has to decide the output.
 A sigmoid layer decide which parts and how much of the cell state the algorithm is going to output.
 It is again multiplied by the output of a tanh function that displays all the possible values.

 For our LSTM model, we fixed the maximum number of words taken into account by the model vocabulary as 10000, the maximum number of words per document as 100, and the dimension of the embedding layer in the network as 200.

 Then, we decided to use the embedding layer from keras.
-Then, it needs that the input data is encoded into integer, to have each word represented by a unique integer.
+It needs that the input data is encoded into integer, to have each word represented by a unique integer.
 The Tokenize function allows to do that, as follows:
 ```
 # Tokenizer transforms sequences of word into sequences of index
 tokenizer = Tokenizer(num_words=VOCAB_SIZE, filters='!"#$%&()*+,.:;<=>?@[\\]^_`{|}~\t\n')